 SL28 and SL34 refer to two celebrated Kenyan coffee varieties that originated from the Scott Agricultural Laboratories in the early 1900s.

-The beans are medium-sized and yield a lively, acidic coffee with sublime fruit tones, full body, and complex flavor.
+The beans are medium-sized and yield a lively, acidic drink with sublime fruity tones, full body, and complex flavor.

 Arabica vs Robusta